In this guide

 - Is Polymarket safer than Betfair?

-- Betfair operates under UKGC licensing with embedded FSCS safeguards.
-Polymarket functions on-chain: holdings reside within smart contracts rather than a centralised operator—eliminating single-point-of-failure risk but forfeiting FSCS coverage and UKGC dispute resolution if issues materialise.
+- Betfair operates under UKGC licensing and incorporates FSCS safeguards.
+Polymarket functions as a decentralised system: assets reside in smart contracts rather than a centralised operator — eliminating single points of failure but forfeiting FSCS or UKGC recourse mechanisms if problems materialise.